chonnessey/anagram_checker/README.md

-# Anagram vs Antigram :alien:
+# Anagram vs Antigram :a: :vs: :a:
 ## By Adrian Camacho :electric_plug:

 ---

 ### Project Description :pencil:

-* This project is a web application that takes two phrases from the user, compares them and determines wether or not they an anagram.
+* This project is a web application that takes two phrases from the user, compares them and determines wether or not they are an anagram.

 * It also takes the phrases and determines wether or not they are an antigram.
 ---